-Any employee who fails to report for work and does not notify the General Manager, or their designate, within three workdays, shall be considered as having abandoned their position.
+Any employee who fails to report for work and does not notify the Administrator, or their designate, within three consecutive scheduled shifts, shall be considered as having abandoned their position.
 An employee shall be afforded the opportunity to rebut such presumption and demonstrate that there was an acceptable reason for not having informed the Employer.